Fate1405/games/README.md

 ## Pongpy

 Tail between my legs, I came back to Python to relish the dearly missed OOP and barebones nature that the Pygame game engine provides.
 Unfortunately, it couldn't save me from my own ineptitude.

+## Tic Tac Toe

+This is the classic noughts and crosses game made in pygame.
+This took longer than expected as I initially attempted to create the entire game utilising solely a functional paradigm before realising this was Python and OOP was inescapable.
+However, apart from a few gross violations of DRY, I believe that the code written is reasonable scalable to a game with a bigger board perhaps or more players.